 Cornus sanguinea 'Midwinter Fire' is highly deserving of its name, with its stunning fiery coloured stems in shades of red, orange and yellow.
 The bark is brightest in winter, when the bare stems are clearly visible.

 Cornus sanguinea 'Midwinter Fire' will grow in most soil conditions in full sun or partial shade.
 It is a spreading shrub that is not as vigorous as some other Dogwoods, so it is great for creating drama in winter borders or small gardens.

 We also offer other Dogwood shrubs with different coloured stems.

 Pot grown Midwinter Fire Dogwood shrubs can be planted at any time of the year.
 Firstly, remove all weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 1.5x as wide.
 To help your shrub establish more effectively we advise sprinkling root grow in the hole, especially if you have poor soil.

 Gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the plant.
+Water generously around base.
 The help and advice has more detailed information and videos.

 Do not prune Midwinter Fire Dogwood shrubs in the first year.
 Each subsequent year we recommend pruning hard around February.
 If you leave the pruning to the end of February or even early March, you will benefit from enjoying the colourful stem for a little longer without any detrimental effect on spring growth.